Spangled Emperor (2020)

 East Coast Queensland

 Spangled Emperor is a secondary target and by-product species in the Reef Line Fishery (RLF).
-While commercial harvest is only constrained by a multi-species total allowable commercial catch (TACC) and a minimum legal size, species-specific harvest control rules and catch reference points introduced in early 2020 for secondary target species including Spangled Emperor through the RLF Harvest Strategy [QDAF 2020] provide additional harvest constraints.
+Commercial harvest is only constrained by a multi-species total allowable commercial catch (TACC) and a minimum legal size.
+However, additional harvest constraints are provided through species-specific harvest control rules and catch reference points introduced in early 2020 for secondary target species through the RLF Harvest Strategy [QDAF 2020].
 Harvest of Spangled Emperor that exceeds the harvest reference points and control rules will trigger a stock assessment and the implementation of an interim species-specific TACC.
 Recreational harvest is also controlled through the minimum legal size and a possession limit.
-The Indigenous harvest of Spangled Emperor is unknown but is considered to be minor.
-It is likely that a portion of the biomass would be afforded some protection from fishing through zoning (restricting or prohibiting fishing) in the Great Barrier Reef Marine Park system, although this has not been quantified.
-The above evidence indicates that the biomass of this stock is unlikely to be depleted, recruitment is unlikely to be impaired, and the current level of fishing pressure is unlikely to cause the stock to become recruitment impaired.
+It is likely that a portion of the biomass would be afforded some protection from fishing through zoning (restricting or prohibiting fishing) in the Great Barrier Reef Marine Park, although this has not been quantified.

 On the basis of the evidence provided above, the East Coast of Queensland management unit is classified as a sustainable stock.